A construction of multiplicity class of hypersurfaces from Hesselink stratification of a Hilbert scheme: Recovering constructible subsets of a Hilbert scheme indicating possible multiplicities from a Hesselink stratification

-for all $m\in\{0, 1, \ldots, d\}$ and $N>N_{r, d}$. \end{theorem} \begin{proof} "$\subset$" is clear from Lemma~\ref{separation}. "$\supset$" is clear from Lemma~\ref{restriction}. \end{proof} On the other hand, Theorem~\ref{main} means that a slice of the union of all strata in $F_{r, d, m}^{N}$ can be constructed by intersecting finitely many linear subspaces and complements of linear subspaces if $N$ is large enough.
+Theorem~\ref{main} means that a slice of the union of all strata in $F_{r, d, m}^{N}$ can be constructed by intersecting finitely many linear subspaces and complements of linear subspaces if $N$ is large enough.